opensearch-project/documentation-website/_about/breaking-changes.md

 ### Add OpenSearch Notifications plugins

 In OpenSearch 2.0, the Alerting plugin is now integrated with new plugins for Notifications.
 If you want to continue to use the notification action in the Alerting plugin, install the new backend plugins `notifications-core` and `notifications`.
 If you want to manage notifications in OpenSearch Dashboards, use the new `notificationsDashboards` plugin.
-For more information, see [Questions about destinations]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors#questions-about-destinations) on the Monitors page.

 ### Drop support for JDK 8

 A Lucene upgrade forced OpenSearch to drop support for JDK 8.
-As a consequence, the [Java high-level REST client]({{site.url}}{{site.baseurl}}/clients/java-rest-high-level/) no longer supports JDK 8.
+As a consequence, the Java high-level REST client no longer supports JDK 8.
 Restoring JDK 8 support is currently an `opensearch-java` proposal [#156](https://github.com/opensearch-project/opensearch-java/issues/156) and will require removing OpenSearch core as a dependency from the Java client (issue [#262](https://github.com/opensearch-project/opensearch-java/issues/262)).